lethain/staff-eng/src/markdown/guides/deciding-to-switch.md

 Conversely, when you interview for new roles, you can simply keep interviewing until you find a company that’s able to grant the title.
 The interview process often brings an automatic sponsor with it -- the hiring manager -- whose incentives will never be more aligned with yours than in the interview process.

 The technical interviews are an inconsistent and unreliable predictor of success, which is bad for the industry and bad for companies, but works in your favor if you’re set on attaining a Staff-plus role and are willing to conduct a broad search.
-Interviewing creates the opportunity to play “bias arbitrage,” finding a company that values your particular brand of bullshit disproportionately.
+Interviewing creates the opportunity to play “bias arbitrage”, finding a company that values your particular brand of bullshit disproportionately.
 That might be a company that values folks with conference speaking visibility, your experience designing APIs, or [your PhD thesis on compilers](https://staffeng.com/stories/dmitry-petrashko).

 Similarly, sometimes you’ll get into a rut at a company where your reputation is preventing forward progress.
 Perhaps you’ve tagged “difficult” after flagging inclusion issues.
 Maybe you embarrassed an influential Director at lunch and they’re blocking your promotion.
 A new company lets you leave that baggage behind.